 Cox Internet For Business

 Do you run a business from home?
 Cox can be a valuable partner.
 They offer several bundles designed for at-home businesses:

 Cox Business Internet

-Their business Internet plans offer speeds up to 1,000 Gbps plus a variety of wireless features.
-Business plans are highly customizable.
-A personal consultation with a Cox representative is required to sign up for Business Internet.
+Their Business Internet plans offer speeds up to 1,000 Gbps plus a variety of wireless features.
+Cox Internet plans are highly customizable.
+A personal consultation with a Cox representative is required to sign up for Business Internet service.

 They offer several packages based on industry:

 - Small Business

 - K-12 Education

 The Small Business plan is for anyone who runs websites, freelances, or works from home.
 The other packages are designed for large-scale operations.

 The lack of detailed info on their website is frustrating.
 All the pages eventually require you to call and speak to a representative.
 However, personal service does make choosing the right plan easy.